rachel170/tp/docs/UserGuide.md

 Deletes the deck and all the associated cards in your specified deck.

-Format: `deleteDeck DECKNAME`
+Format: `deleteDeck INDEX`

 * Deletes the deck with the specified `DECKNAME`
 * Deletes all cards in the deck

 Example:
-* `deleteDeck Singapore` will delete the deck and all its corresponding cards.
+* `deleteDeck 1` will delete the deck at index 1 and all its corresponding cards.

 Outcome Expected:
 - Success message displayed is: `Deleted deck: Singapore`